Years ago I didn’t think about much of anything except surfing, fast cars and women.

 In the fall of 2014 I was again on an East Coast campus tour with my sign (New Jersey and New York) where the Weather Channel was predicting three to four inches of heavy rain over the next three days.
 So I called my wife, told her about it, she prayed, and all that rain fell at night - I never had a drop fall on me when I was out during the day.

 On February 7, 2016 I planned to go to the Medical Marijuana convention in San Bernadino, Ca. I planned to hoist a large sign which read, IF YOU KNEW JESUS YOU WOULDN'T GO TO POT.
-But, i didn't see how doing that was going to be possible given the predicted strong Santa Ana winds - 20 mph gusting to 45.
+But, I didn't see how holding up that sign was going to be possible given the predicted strong Santa Ana winds - 20 mph gusting to 45.
 So the night before that I prayed God would turn down the wind, and when I got there in the morning it was dead calm.
 All the flags hung straight down for as long as I was there.

 Once after working nearly all night trying to get 500 handouts ready for a large event the next day I fell asleep without setting my alarm clock.
 I awoke the next morning to a sharp pain, which disappeared the moment I got up - just in time for the event.